VentGrey/Epitaph/README.md

 - Battery 0% was made by lowelllewolfe, please support her work by giving her a :heart: [here](https://www.instagram.com/lowelllewolfe/)

-- Erina (The Cat) wallpaper was made by Arelidrews, please give her a :heart: if you liked her work [here](https://www.instagram.com/arelidrews/)

 - The Orchid wallpaper is a personal modification I made based on the "Orchid" album from the band *Opeth*

 ## Screenshots